KutayDemiray/Who-s-In-/group/meetingslog.md

 Other than the meetings below, we also talked about our project in/after labs

 ****
+### Unofficial Meeting ~ (13.02.2020 ~1 hour)
+****
+**Present:** Kutay Demiray, Cemhan Kaan Özaltan, Gökberk Keskinkılıç, Çağatay Şafak  _**Absent:**_ Yağız Yaşar, Gülin Yılmaz, Ceyda Şahin

+**Discussion:**
+Some of us had no class in the morning so we decided to meet and brainstorm for possible project ideas.
+Others had class so they couldn't attend.
+After an hour or so of discussion we noticed that it's hard to find and join
+GE250/251 activities, so we marked down a list/interactive map for GE250/251 as a possible project.

+****
 ### Meeting ~ (22.02.2020, ~2 hours)
 ****
 **Present:** Kutay Demiray, Yağız Yaşar, Cemhan Kaan Özaltan, Gökberk Keskinkılıç, Gülin Yılmaz, Ceyda Şahin   _**Absent:**_  Çağatay Şafak